Log-majorization of the moduli of the eigenvalues of a matrix polynomial by tropical roots: Introduction

 The results of the present paper combine ideas from max-plus algebra and tropical geometry, and numerical linear algebra.
-In~\cite{ABG96,abg04,abg04b}, Akian, Bapat, and Gaubert studied the eigenvalues and eigenvectors of matrices and matrix polynomials which entries (the $A_j$) are functions, for instance Puiseux series, of a (perturbation) parameter.
+In~\cite{ABG96,abg04,abg04b,akianbapatgaubert2016}, Akian, Bapat, and Gaubert studied the eigenvalues and eigenvectors of matrices and matrix polynomials whose entries (the $A_j$) are functions, for instance Puiseux series, of a (perturbation) parameter.
 It is shown there that the leading exponents of the Puiseux series representing the different eigenvalues (resp.\ eigenvectors) coincide, under some genericity conditions, with the ``tropical eigenvalues'' (resp.\ eigenvectors) of the tropical matrix polynomial with entries equal to the leading exponents of the entries of the initial matrix polynomial.
 This can be interpreted in the light of tropical geometry (see~\cite{viro,itenberg,sturmfels2005}), using the notion of non-archimedean amoeba~\cite{kapranov} with respect to the usual non-archimedean valuation on the field of Puiseux series (taking the leading exponent).
 Since amoebas with respect to the archimedean valuation $z\mapsto \log |z|$ on the field of complex numbers $\C$ can be approximated by non-archimedean amoebas~\cite{passare,purbhoo}, tropical eigenvalues are expected to provide approximations of the log of moduli of the classical eigenvalues.
-Indeed, the above bounds of Hadamard, Ostrowski, and P\'olya can be seen as the (archimedean) analogue of the results of~\cite{abg04} in the particular one dimensional case ($n=1$).
-Moreover, in the case of a matrix with non-negative coefficients, Friedland~\cite{shmuel} established a bound for its spectral radius (or its Perron eigenvalue), which can be interpreted as a bound of the maximal eigenvalue of $A$ by the maximal tropical eigenvalue of the valuation of $A$~\cite{abg05}, and similar bounds for the other eigenvalues have been established by Akian, Gaubert and Marchesini in~\cite{marche}.
+The above bounds of Hadamard, Ostrowski, and P\'olya can be interpreted as an approximation result of this nature, for roots of univariate scalar valued polynomials.
+In the case of a matrix with non-negative coefficients, Friedland~\cite{shmuel} established a bound for its spectral radius (or its Perron eigenvalue), which can be interpreted as a bound of the maximal eigenvalue of $A$ by the maximal tropical eigenvalue of the valuation of $A$~\cite{abg05}.
+Similar bounds for the other eigenvalues have been established by Akian, Gaubert and Marchesini in~\cite{marche}.

 Here, we replaced the valuation on $\C$ by the ``valuation'' $A \mapsto \log \|A\|$ on the ring of $n\times n$ matrices over $\C$, which leads to~\eqref{eq:tropdefini}.
 The tropical roots obtained in this way are easy to compute and we shall see they provide a good approximation of the moduli of the eigenvalues under reasonable assumptions.
 The idea of using the norm instead of the usual valuation was inspired by several works in numerical linear algebra, suggesting that the information of the norms is relevant.
 For instance, Higham and Tisseur~\cite{highamtisseur03} extended to matrix polynomials the bound of Cauchy (related to the special case $k=1$ in the Hadamard-Ostrowski-P\'olya inequality), by using the norms of $A_0^{-1} A_j$ and $A_d^{-1} A_j$.
 Fan, Lin and Van Dooren~\cite{vandooren00} introduced a scaling based on the norms of the matrix coefficients of a matrix quadratic polynomial.